THE INTERNATIONAL FESTIVALS OF COUNTRY MUSIC AT WEMBLEY

 Sunday, March 30th 1975

-George Hamilton IV introduced Frisco, Sydney Devine, Red Sovine, Barbara Mandrell & The Do Rights, David Frizzell and Wanda Jackson.
+George Hamilton IV introduced Frisco, David Frizzell, Sydney Devine, Wanda Jackson, Barbara Mandrell & The Do Rights and Red Sovine.
 Following the interval there was The British Country Music Festival Awards and then the Billboard/Record Mirror Awards were presented by Lyn Paul, Hughie Green and Dorothy Ritter.
-The show continued with Larry Cunningham & the Country Blue Boys, Jeanne Pruett, Jimmy Payne, Melba Montgomery, Jean Shepard and George Jones.
+It was a great honour for me to be one of seven deejays nominated as Disc Jockey of the year at the Billboard (UK) Country Music Awards.
+The show continued with Larry Cunningham & the Country Blue Boys, George Jones, Jeanne Pruett, Jimmy Payne, Melba Montgomery and Jean Shepard.
 Other names mentioned as appearing at the festival this year included Jeannie Denver & Vernon Oxford. ** The programme also showed Lefty Frizzell as a guest - but, of course, Lefty died in July 1975 so we don't know whether he was booked to appear.

 Marty Robbins in the BBC marquee recording for the radio programme "Country Club" in 1976.
 Photograph courtesy of Snowy & Heather Walker.